Maharramoff/money-to-azerbaijani-words/README.md

 # PHP money to Azerbaijani words converter

-This library allows you to convert a money to Azeri words.
+This library allows you to convert a money to Azerbaijani words.

 ## Installation